thehyperpineapple/Amplify/README.md

 # Amplify
-### IoT Current Monitoring and Visualization System
+#### IoT Current Monitoring and Visualization System

 This is an IoT project designed to monitor the current flowing through a 3-phase motor using an ESP32 development board and current transformers.
 The project's primary goal is to gather real-time current data through an edge node and transmit it a master node using LoRa.
 The master node will then upload to ThingSpeak, an IoT analytics platform, for further analysis and visualization.
-Additionally, A web application built with Python (Flask) allows users to conveniently monitor and visualize the current data collected from the motor.
+Additionally, a web application built with Python (Flask) allows users to conveniently monitor and visualize the current data collected from the motor.

 ## Features